apppackio/apppack-docs/src/how-to/apps/config-variables.md

 This command will store the value as an encrypted string in the [AWS Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
 It will also gracefully restart your application to add the environment variable immediately.

+!!! note
+    The `APPPACK_APPNAME` configuration is already set for each app.
+If neither `AWS_REGION` nor `AWS_DEFAULT_REGION` are configured, they will be automatically set to the app's deployed region.
+If either one is set, the other will not be set automatically.

 ## Modifying a config variable

 Use the same process as above for setting a variable.